 Performance is important, and as shown it can be hard to gauge.
 When I’m going well in one area of climbing I can feel like I’m neglecting other parts, and that I’m just doing what’s easy for me.
 For example, if I’m bouldering well I think ‘yeah your strong but I bet you wouldn’t cruise up 40m of jugs’ and by just keeping on bouldering I’m taking the easy way out of getting fit, just feeding my ego.
 Then 3 months of sport climbing later the same applies and I think ‘yeah but your weak now aren’t you’.

 In climbing Ropes of Maui I guess I was quite simply trying to find a set of moves, which once climbed would have forced a change in my climbing and I guess shamefully act as a measure of my performance.
-I didn’t find this, and whilst this blogpost might seem like I’m being an ungrateful little shit, I was pretty chuffed to when I pulled out the hole.
+I was pretty chuffed to when I pulled out the hole.
 It’s a great set of moves, something I imagine finding in Switzerland, and whilst the setting isn’t exactly the Mallory Boulder, there is definitely something special about climbing in the Pass, in the rain.

 Here is an unrelated picture that I like…